CheyneyComputerScience/CREMA-D/README.md

 ## CREMA-D (Crowd-sourced Emotional Mutimodal Actors Dataset)

+#### Summary

+CREMA-D is a data set of 7,442 original clips from 91 actors.
+These clips were from 48 male and 43 female actors between the ages of 20 and 74 coming from a variety of races and ethnicities (See the VideoDemographics.csv file for details).

+Actors spoke from a selection of 12 sentences (in parentheses is the three letter acronym used in the second part of the filename):

+- It's eleven o'clock (IEO).- That is exactly what happened (TIE).- I'm on my way to the meeting (IOM).- I wonder what this is about (IWW).- The airplane is almost full (TAI).- Maybe tomorrow it will be cold (MTI).- I would like a new alarm clock (IWL)- I think I have a doctor's appointment (ITH).- Don't forget a jacket (DFA).- I think I've seen this before (ITS).
+- The surface is slick (TSI).- We'll stop in a couple of minutes (WSI).

+The sentences were presented using different emotion (in parentheses is the three letter code used in the third part of the filename):

+- Anger (ANG)
+- Disgust (DIS)
+- Fear (FEA)
+- Happy/Joy (HAP)
+- Neutral (NEU)
+- Sad (SAD)

+and emotion level (in parentheses is the two letter code used in the fourth part of the filename):

+- Low (LO)
+- Medium (MD)
+- High (HI)
+- Unspecified (XX)

+The emotion and emotion levels were rated based on the combined audiovisual presentation, the video alone, and the audio alone.
+Due to the large number of ratings needed, this effort was crowd-sourced and a total of 2443 raters each rated 90 unique clips, 30 audio, 30 visual, and 30 audio-visual.
+95% of the clips have more than 7 ratings.

+For a more complete description of CREMA-D use [this link](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4313618/) or the link below to the paper.

 #### Access

 If you access the GitHub repository, please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSdvOR994_Hsx7OkBU3oCzluXcmxw2P1nr-zBxcPgVBNLdD9Eg/viewform?usp=sf_link).
 That way we can keep a record of the community of CREMA-D users.

+#### Contact/Questions

+If you have questions about this data set, please submit a new issue to the repository or contact <dgcooper@cheyney.edu>.

 #### Storage requirements